Marsilio Ficino (1433—1499)

 Ficino, Marsilio.
 The Letters of Marsilio Ficino.
 Trans.
 The Language Department of the London School of Economics.
 8 vols.
 Londra: Shepheard-Walwyn Ltd., 1975-2010.

 Ficino, Marsilio.
 The Philebus Commentary.
-Ed. and trans.
+Ed. e trad.
 Michael J. B. Allen.
 Berkeley e Los Angeles: Stampa dell'Università della California, 1975.

 Ficino, Marsilio.
 Commentaries on Plato’s Symposium on Love.
 Trans.
 Sears Jayne.
 Dallas: Spring Publications, 1985.

 Ficino, Marsilio.
 Three Books on Life.
-Ed. and trans.
+Ed. e trad.
 Carol Kaske and John Clark.
 Tempe, Arizona: MRTS, 1998.

 Ficino, Marsilio.
 Platonic Theology.
 Trans.
 Michael J. B. Allen, ed ed.
 James Hankins.
 6 vols.
 Cambridge: The I Tatti Renaissance Library, Stampa dell'Università di Harvard, 2001-2006.